andykawabata/youtube_ad_skipper/README.md

 1)  Click the green "Clone or Download" button
 2)  Click "download ZIP"
-3)  Unzip the file and put it anywhere you like
+3)  Unzip the folder and put it anywhere you like
 4)  Open a new tab in your Chrome browser and type in "chrome://extensions" in the search bar.
 Press enter.
 5)  In the upper right corner, turn "Developer Mode" on.
 6)  Click "load unpacked"